-Welcome to the 2022 Book Marketing Crash Course.
-This 7,500 word no-fluff guide breaks down the keys to book marketing into the modestly titled Ultimate Book Marketing Formula.
+Welcome to the 2023 Book Marketing Crash Course.
+This 8,500 word no-fluff guide breaks down the keys to book marketing via the modestly titled Ultimate Book Marketing Formula.
 These are the main needle movers that I’ve discovered from publishing my own titles as well as working 1-on-1 with multiple six- and seven-figure authors.
 The components are as follows:

 As a final note, this guide is geared toward indie authors.
 If you’re traditionally published, some of the information will still apply, but many of the marketing techniques within require having direct publishing control of your books.

 And since we have a lot of ground to cover, let’s dispense with the preamble and hop right in with the 80/20 principle.

 The core principle underpinning this crash course, and the rest of my material, is the 80/20 principle.
 For the unfamiliar, this rule states that 80% of your results come from just 20% of your actions.
 While mathematically robust, the actual numbers vary (e.g., 1% of your actions can produce 99% of the results).
 But the key takeaway is this: a few select actions have a disproportionate impact on the ultimate outcome.
 That makes grinding things out and doing everything an exceptionally poor strategy that should not be employed, since most tasks are worthless or of nominal impact.

 Put another way: small, marginally effective tactics are, in fact, liabilities, as they thieve time from your highest value tasks.

 The more you focus on the core 20% of actions driving most of the results, the better those end results will be.
 I’ve relentlessly tested the marketing strategies and tactics presented within this crash course across thousands of ads, dozens of clients, and almost every genre imaginable, distilling the core 20% into the Ultimate Book Marketing Formula.